We live in a time that points to the possibilities of a future of equality and regeneration.

 Tondreau, Beth, Layout Essentials: 100 Principles for Using Grids, Rockport Publishers, Beverly, MA, 2009, p.
 182, 188.

-Author, Exhibition Catalog, essay
+Exhibition Catalog, essay

 Stuck: The Influence of Collage on 21st Century Artists, Molloy College Gallery, Rockville Centre, NY, 2006.